Author: Marty Ross

 Eventually, the presence lurking in the background comes into play – the Bride herself.
 This Bride takes the story beyond Katrina’s investigation and reveals a greater, more horrifying theme: the violence of men against women.
 Here we see a culmination of everything from prostitution to pedophilia to rape to torture.
 Only one male character thwarts the stereotype and proves to be decent and kind (Cully of course).
 More on that later.
 This theme, combined with the supernatural aspect and the looping descriptions of fetid water and grim tides creates an atmosphere that evokes the back-alley murders of Jack the Ripper and the eternal horror of submerged evil rising to the surface, unfettered and putrid.
 The descriptions, oddly subtle and lurid at the same time, are enticing in their debauched, rotted beauty, an odd aura that will enthrall the horror fan and the admirer of literary style and elegant description.
 It coalesces, swirls together, and with the narration and the quality of the drama puts readers into what is happening and evokes this grotesque menagerie.
 It’s beautiful in its artistry, although horrible in its context and in the overall theme.
 Men, it seems to be saying, are dogs.
 And indeed, the ones attracted to Darkwater Reach most certainly seem to be, Cully aside.

-The only real issue that broke the spell was the conclusion and the action that lead up to it.
+The only real issue that broke the spell of Darkwater Bride was the conclusion and the action that lead up to it.
 Most of it breaks with what has already been established and the rest is for pure drama that doesn’t fit with the mood of the story and its general cadence.
 Hence . . . spoilers. . .

 Cully is unnecessarily offered up as a sacrificial lamb, dying supposedly for his goodness.
 This comes off more as a plot device than anything else, as the Bride takes him, yet her reasons remain vague.
 As we get to know her more, and her mode of operation, the actions make even less sense.
 Did Cully merely die because he was male, then?
 Katrina’s reaction is likewise lackluster and she forgives the Bride effortlessly and almost merges with her, her true love Cully grieved only for a second, sacrificed yet again for the apparent sin of being male, even though his own goodness and kindness is never questioned and is even used to highlight the horrors perpetrated by others around him.